 These are connected to over thirty pairs of 19th-century bronze children’s shoes interspersed along the route which create a thought-provoking experience.

-National Famine Way Passport/Guide
+National Famine Way Passport/Guide and App

 Participants are invited to become an Officially Registered Walker by obtaining the new Passport/Guide, personalised Ship Ticket and Certificate of Completion.
 Whether you’re a casual walker, cyclist, historical enthusiast, or out for the day with your family, enjoy the trail at your own pace.
 This is a safe, recreational option available all year round with signposting and trailheads along the route and can be done in sections or all at once.